 In other words, your employer might employee thousands of people at a location in another city or state; however, if the location where you actually work only employees a handful of people (less than 50) you are not eligible for FMLA leave.

 In addition, you must have a covered reason for taking FMLA leave.
 Covered reasons include:

 - The birth and care of the newborn child of an employee;

 - Placement with the employee of a child for adoption or foster care;

 - To care for an immediate family member (spouse, child, or parent) with a serious health condition; or

 - To take medical leave when the employee is unable to work because of a serious health condition.

-If you have questions regarding your eligibility for FMLA leave, consult with an experienced Florida employment law attorney as soon as possible to ensure that your rights are protected.
+If you have questions regarding your eligibility for FMLA leave, consult with our Florida FMLA attorneys to ensure that your rights are protected.